 GIVE YOUR LIFE AWAY

-I’ve had the privilege of being involved in the lives of young people for several years now.
+I’ve had the privilege of becoming friends with, and being involved in the lives of young people for several years now.
 My husband and I have spent over 20 years living on a college campus and God has led many young people to our door.
 We have had the honor of pulling lonely souls into our home, serving, living life with them, and making them a part of our family.
 As we continue to be involved in the lives of young people, we see that Satan is working overtime trying to undermine what the Scriptures teach in the areas of personal holiness.
 Humanistic and worldly philosophies are subtly taking over the mindset of many, distracting and tempting them to immerse themselves in the ideas of our culture.

 The enemy is attacking young families, causing wives and moms to become discontent in their roles and doing what he can to destroy marriages.
 We have encountering more and more young people who are coming from homes where only one parent was present during their growing up years.
 We have known of, or personally been involved with, young people who are cutters, anorexic, bulimic, sexually active outside of marriage, alcoholics, addicted to porn, and have come out of the homosexual community.
 Others have heedlessly rushed into marriage, not listening to counsel.
 We’ve come along side couples whose marriages have been rocked by affairs, and husbands who have walked out on their families.

 I believe we are all called to give our lives away and look for ways to help, guide, and influence the younger generations for the cause of Christ.
 And I believe that now is the time!